GREETINGS! THANKS FOR VISITING.

 ABOUT MY WRITING

-I’m a magazine writer and two-time finalist for the National Magazine Award, my industry’s most prestigious prize.
+I’m a magazine writer and two-time finalist for the National Magazine Award.

 People often ask me what kinds of articles I write.
 The answer is, “all kinds.”
 I’m a generalist, not a specialist; I do not have a beat.
-I write long, deeply reported feature-length magazine articles; profiles of many lengths; the occasional essay (sometimes purely personal, sometimes topical and reported); and the occasional service piece or package (which I used to do a lot more of).
-I’ve written about crime, health, business, law enforcement, nuclear-weapons workers, immigration, drug policy, travel, adventure sports, and a range of people who do, or have done, interesting things.
+I write long, deeply reported feature-length magazine articles; the occasional essay (sometimes purely personal, sometimes topical and reported); and the occasional service piece or package (which I used to do a lot more of).
+I’ve written about crime, health, business, law enforcement, nuclear-weapons workers, immigration, urban mountain lions, drug policy, travel, adventure sports, and a range of people who do, or have done, interesting things.

-My work has appeared in Away.com, Backpacker, Budget Travel, Details, Esquire.com, Inc., Los Angeles Magazine, Los Angeles Times, Men’s Health, Men’s Journal, Mountain magazine (where I am a masthead contributor), New York, New York Times Magazine, Salon.com, Skiing, Sports Afield, Sports Illustrated Women, 5280 (Denver’s most excellent city magazine), Wired, and many others.
+My work has appeared in Away.com, Backpacker, Budget Travel, Details, Esquire.com, GQ, Inc., Los Angeles magazine, Los Angeles Times, Men’s Health, Men’s Journal, Mountain magazine, New York magazine, The New York Times Magazine, Salon.com, Skiing, Sports Afield, Sports Illustrated Women, Wired, 5280 (Denver’s city magazine), and others.

-• Finalist, 2012 National Magazine Awards in the Reporting category for “What Happened to Mitrice Richardson?”
-(Los Angeles magazine, September 2011).
-Click here to see a list of finalists.
+• Finalist, 2012 National Magazine Award in the Reporting category for “What Happened to Mitrice Richardson?”
+(Los Angeles magazine, September 2011) Click here to see a list of finalists.

 • Finalist, 2008 National Magazine Award in the Public Interest category for “Out in the Cold” (Denver’s 5280 magazine, November 2007).